AdobeDocs/experience-manager-core-components.en/help/using/authoring.md

 ## Authoring with Core Components {#authoring-with-core-components}

-Authoring with the Core Components does not differ substantially from the [Foundation Components](https://helpx.adobe.com/experience-manager/6-4/sites/authoring/using/default-components-foundation.html).
+To understand the Core Components, check out the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library.html), which showcases the Core Components and gives examples of their usage.

-However, as an author, you will notice several advantages of the Core Components, including:
+As an author, you will notice several advantages of the Core Components, including:

 * Simple to use and well-integrated with the [page editor](https://helpx.adobe.com/experience-manager/6-4/sites/authoring/using/editing-content.html)
 * Feature-rich capabilities to accommodate many use cases as [illustrated in We.Retail](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/we-retail.html)